 During the exploration phase of research, sketching is a tool that serves your creativity, not the opposite.

 The condition is to do not to be afraid of making bad sketches.
 Ok?

 TIP: Bring one of your research books with you at the job interview.
 It’s ok if your sketches are not that great inside.
 Your ideas are authentic.

 and you will create magic things from your own imagination!

-Here is a challenge I gave to myself: fill 18.5metters of a roll of paper of research about mecs (robots) in 1 week only.
+Fill 18.5metters of a roll of paper of research about mecs (robots) in 1 week!